build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ## Troubleshooting

-### Certificate validation failed error in the WorkSpaces client
+### Certificate Validation Failed Error in the WorkSpaces Client

 ![Image showing the WorkSpaces client returning a "Unable to sign in" "Certification validation failed" error](./images/43-WorkSpaces-client-returning-Unable-to-sign-in.png)

 Certificate validation failed indicates a failure before or during the mutual TLS authentication phase that occurs with the AD Connector.
 This can be caused due to various reasons including the following:

 * The AD Connector’s service account does not have the correct Kerberos Constrained Delegation Settings.
 Ensure the service account is delegated access to the LDAP service on each DC that it can authenticate with, refer to [this](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/enable-clientauth.html#step1?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq).